-Reward Charts, Chore Charts, Star Charts, Behavior Charts or, whatever you want to call them, are genius tools to improve your child’s behavior, do chores, homework and more.
+Reward Charts, Chore Charts, Routine Charts, or whatever you want to call them, are genius tools to improve your child’s behavior, do chores, homework and more.
 Reward reinforce good behavior on the spot because children understand clearly what they are expected to be done and they make the connection between what you are saying and what they have just done.

 Amazing things can occur in your home simply by using a Reward Chart.

 Not only things will get done but also:

 In conlcusion, this is what is called Emotional Intelligence, which is basic to grow a competent person.

 Step 1.
 Choose which chores or behaviors your child has to improve

 First of all, make sure that your child is in appropriate age to understand the concept.